soliverit/resident_ev-L_db/README.md

 # Part L RdSAP estimator residential retrofit evaluator database interfaces

 ### Disclaimer
-The dataset is dervied from publicly available data
+The dataset is dervied from publicly available data which is missing some desirable data, including the RdSAP version behind the existing results.
+It is intended as entry point for people interested in machine learning in building energy performance.

+That said, for estate analysis the models are "significantly better than a guess".

 ### The dataset
 The dataset contains 124 million estimated retrofit results for all (not corrupt) domestic EPCs in England and Wales.
 Data are divided into regions labelled similar to "domestic-E06000002-Middlesbrough".
 Each region dataset contains: